supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Perform_Attacks.md

 ### Task 3: Persistence Attack with Registry Key Add

->**Important:** The next steps are done on a different machine than the one you were previously working on.
+>**Important:** The next steps are done on a different machine than the one you were previously working on during **LAB PREREQUISITES**.
 Look for the Virtual Machine name references.

 In this task, you will perform attacks on the host connected with Azure Arc that has the Azure Monitor Agent configured.